***While the church building

 youth group will meet

-6pm Youth Group Check-in for 9th – 12th grades from 6 – 7 pm
+Next 6pm Youth Group Check-in for 8th – 12th grades from 6 – 7 pm on Sunday July 26

 Welcome to Faith Development for Youth at Main Line Unitarian Church.
 We offer Faith Development classes on Sunday mornings from September through June for 7th, 8th, and 9th graders.
 We offer Junior Youth Group and Youth Group on Sunday evenings from September through June for 7th – 12th graders.
 Worship, community building, and social action are integral parts of this experience and are scheduled along with regular classes.
 Our Faith Development programs seek to: